RobArthan/pp/NOTES.md

 - pptex has no dependencies
 - dev depends on pptex (but only for typesetting the documentation)
-- xpp depends on pptex (but only for typesetting the documentation)
+- xpp depends on pptex (for typesetting the documentation and for some C code)
 - hol depends on dev
 - zed depends on hol
 - daz depends on zed

-Note also that you will probably want to use xpp while you are developing any of hol, zed or daz.
-It will typically be easier to install it in $HOME/git/pp/bld rather than having another ProofPower installation on your PATH.

 Now visit each of the package directories in turn in some order respecting the above dependencies and build the `inst` target using the package make file.
-This eill build a ProofPower installation directory in $HOME/git/pp/bld.
+This will build a ProofPower installation directory in $HOME/git/pp/bld.
 You could just build your package and the ones it depends on, but I usually do the
 lot: